 Y1 – Tawny Owls

-Just a reminder, in Tawny Owls the children are given 2 books a week to read.
+In Tawny Owls the children are given 2-3 books a week to read.
 This is because it is important to read a book more than once to understand and build comprehension.
 Each child has their own reading record to be filled in at home and at school.
 It is advised for children to read every day.
 Books will be changed every Monday, but please ask if your child would like to change their book earlier.

 Within the classroom we aim to read with each child once a week and we enjoy growing in our reading with; guided reading, phonics sessions, literacy lessons and within many other lessons too.

-This short term the children will be having PE on a Friday with Mr Sykes.
+This term the children will be having PE on a Wednesday and Monday.
 For this they will need to make sure they have their warm PE kit in school with them.
 PE kit can stay on their pegs and will be sent home for washing when needed, as it is possible for the children to be doing PE on others days in the week as well.
 Don’t forget to pack socks where the children may be wearing tights in the day!

 I thoroughly look forward to a brilliant year ahead in Tawny Owls!